helen259896/my-next-app/React.md

 ### State vs Props
+in React, both state and props are plain JavaScript objects, but they serve different purpose and have distinct behaviors
+### State
+- Definition: state is a data structure that is managed within a component.
+It represents information that can change over the lifetime of component.
+- Mutability: state is mutable, meaning it can be changed using the setter function.
+- Scope: state is local to the component where it is defined.
+Only that component can modify its own state.
+- Usage: used for data that needs to change in reponse to user actions, network responses or other dynamic events.
+- Re-rendering: update the state triggers a re-render of the component and its descendants.
+### props
+- Definition: props are inputs to a component, provided by its parent component.
+- Mutability: props are read-only.
+They are immutable.
+- Scope: props are used to pass data and event handlers down the component tree, enable parent components to configure or communicate with their children.
+- Usage: props are commonly used to make components reusable and configurable.
+They allow the same component to be rendered with different data or behavior.
+- Analogy: props are as arguments to a function, where state is as variables declared inside the function.

 ### Spread props on DOM element
 It may add unknown HTML attributes.
 Instead of using …rest operator, only add required props.